 Electronic supplementary material

 Additional file 1: KEGG directionality assignments.
 This file gives the types of edge directionality used in the KEGG pathway.
 (DOCX 14 KB)

 Additional file 2: Scatter-plots of direct and indirect evidences.
 A figure showing the relationship between direct and indirect evidences for the nine different comparisons used in this work.
 (DOCX 796 KB)

 Additional file 3: Hypergeometric test and PathNet results.
 An Excel spreadsheet of the results of all nine comparisons using the hypergeometric test and PathNet.
 (XLSX 90 KB)

-Additional file 6: FWER .
+Additional file 6: Randomized distributions of p FWER .
 Distribution of pFWER from PathNet derived from the null distribution scenario and obtained from data randomization.
 (DOCX 58 KB)

 Additional file 7: Estimated false positive rate.
 Distribution of estimated false positive rates based on an analysis of all pathways.
 (DOCX 59 KB)